-Russia:- Vauxhall also gave the Russians their word for "railway station" which is pronounced "vokzal".
+Russia:- Vauxhall gave the Russians their word for railway station which is pronounced "vokzal".
 The early-1800s 'Vauxhall' at Pavlovsk was the destination of the first Russian railway line (from nearby St Petersburg) and so the word Vauxhall became synonymous with railway station.
 More detail is here.

 Vauxhall Garden in Nashville, Tennessee, USA was "a fashionable place of entertainment which was established by Messrs.
 Decker & Dryer in 1827 and operated for more than a decade.
 It covered several acres & included a ballroom, dining hall and miniature railroad."